 });

-You are now masters in uploading files and directories using all the possible ways your browser support (at the time of writing)!
+You now know how to upload files and directories using every method your browser supports (at the time of writing)!

 Do you have a question or a suggestion about this post?
 Contact me!